FBI Laboratory: Bullet and gun analysis

 Bullet and gun analysis is another forensic discipline that has been identified in recent studies as being less scientifically reliable than thought.
 The Bureau established an interdisciplinary commission in 2013 to establish the highest scientific standards in forensic testing and to understand the limits of these tests, and how they may be properly used in court.

 With a heightened attention to scientific rigor in its forensic testing, the FBI lab in 2005 abandoned its four-decade-long practice of tracing bullets to a specific manufacturer's batch through chemical analysis, after its methods were scientifically debunked.
 A blue-ribbon panel of the National Academy of Sciences raised concerns about the FBI's reliance on forensic testing in a 2009 report that "found nearly every familiar staple of forensic science to be scientifically unsound" and highly subjective.

 Bite-mark analysis

 In 2016 a man was exonerated and freed in Virginia, based on DNA evidence, after serving 33 years in prison.
 He had been convicted of rape and murder and sentenced to life in part based on several FBI experts testifying to identification of him by bite-mark patterns, to a "medical certainty".
-Scientists say that such certainty is impossible to gain by this test.
-The DNA testing showed that he was not the perpetrator of the crime.
-As the Washington Post reported, "No court in the United States has barred bite-mark evidence, despite 21 known wrongful convictions, a proposed moratorium in Texas and research showing that experts cannot consistently agree even on whether injuries are caused by human teeth."
-This forensic test has been highly suspect for some years, but prosecutors and police continue to rely on it, and FBI agents make claims about it.